-The Responsible Entity has appointed The Trust Company (Australia) Limited (ABN 21 000 000 993, AFSL 235145) as the custodian of the Fund (Custodian).
+The Responsible Entity has appointed The Trust Company Limited (ABN 59 004 027 749, AFSL 235148) as the custodian of the Fund (Custodian).
 The Custodian's role is limited to holding the assets of the Fund as agent of the Responsible Entity.
-The Custodian has no supervisory role in relation to the operation of the Fund and is not expensible for protocting up to not responsible for protecting your interests.
+The Custodian has no supervisory role in relation to the operation of the Fund and is not responsible for protecting your interests.
 In accordance with the terms of the Custody Agreement, the Custodian has no liability or responsibility to you for any act done or omission made.
 The Custodian makes no statement in this PDS and has not authorised or caused the issue of it.